AlmasB/FXGL/README.md

 * FHNW School of Engineering / Computer Science, Switzerland
 * Johann-Andreas-Schmeller-Gymnasium Nabburg, Germany

-If your institution wants to use or is using FXGL, add a note in the [Chat](https://gitter.im/AlmasB/FXGL) to be added to the list.
+If your institution wants to use or is using FXGL, add a note via [GitHub Discussions](https://github.com/AlmasB/FXGL/discussions) to be added to the list.

 Community tutorials: